 Start your day with some bubbles at Domain Chandon.
 The Chandon Brut was awarded the best Australian Sparkling Wine at the 2018 Champagne and Sparkling Wine World Championships in London — why wouldn’t you want to start your day there.
 Domain Chandon is the only sparkling producer in Australia with French roots.
 Located on land that was once a failing dairy farm, it turned out to be perfect for vineyards.

-De Bartoli is a fourth generation family operated winery since 1928.
+De Bortoli is a fourth generation family operated winery since 1928.
 The founders immigrated from Italy, bringing their Italian ways with them —family, friends, great food and wine are the most important things in life.
 I can’t disagree.

-Today, De Bartoli has vineyards and tasting rooms in regions all across Australia.
+Today, De Bortoli has vineyards and tasting rooms in regions all across Australia.
 In Yarra Valley alone, there are three different vineyards sites!
 For food and wine pairing, visit the vineyards and cellar door at Dixon’s Creek.
 There are several tasting options and you can pair them with cheese plates.

 If you love visiting small, under the radar wineries (and who doesn’t), make an appointment to visit Avani, where their Shiraz will “blow your mind,” according to Wine Enthusiast.
-I haven’t tried it but it sounds, well, mind blowing.
+I haven’t tried it but it sounds, well, mind-blowing.
 They wines are biodynamic too, good for the land, and good for you.

 Only an hour away from Melbourne, Mornington is the place where beaches and wine combine in a sensory experience that leaves many visitors dreaming of opening a tasting room or bed and breakfast.